This is what you need to know when you trade the news-

 Usually, the data is released at the exact moment or second, that it’s scheduled.
 It’s published from the central bank and sent to all subscribers through data networks.
 In many cases, the release is followed by an actual news-press event where the staff of the central bank announces and explains the released data in broader detail.

-Once the data is released, a considerable amount of orders will flood the system and creates the first few seconds of a spik on both sides.
+Once the data is released, a considerable amount of orders will flood the system and creates the first few seconds of a peak on both sides.
 Then the price either jumps up or drops 10’s to 100’s of pips at once.
 Sometimes, the price moves in one direction for a significant amount of time before turning around the other way.

 These events may take several seconds or may remain unstable for a few hours before the release because of the reactions and statements by the influential economists, politicians, and market watchers.